MFR6340/theenglishextension.org/young-world-3/unit-1:schools around world.md

 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1063548862
 " rel="nofollow">Buy on Orell Füssli</a>

-### Children Just Like Me: A School Like Mine: A Celebration of Schools Around the World
+###  A School Like Mine: A Celebration of Schools Around the World, by DK

 <img src="https://imgur.com/3sxCIqX.png" width="25%" />